MIT-Scioly/MIT-Scioly.github.io/_blogs/2025-08-11-an-overview-of-the-events-committee.md

 *Figure 1.
 A photo of Yoshihiro Saito on the ceiling of Building 36 from the 2023 MIT Invitational’s Saito Search.
 Photographed in November 2023, 10 months after the tournament.*

 At the end of the day, we are all college students being perpetually blasted by the MIT firehose, but we volunteer for SciOly because we are passionate about providing a meaningful experience for high schoolers around the country.
+<br><br>

 ## Events Committee Timeline